-Estimated cost for Portfolio Plus is $4,377.
+The cost for the 2015 Portfolio Plus Program is $4,553.
 An additional $100-$200 should be budgeted to cover the cost of books, supplies, and equipment.
 You will be notified upon acceptance to the program, and a non-refundable deposit will be required to confirm your admission.
 If a student withdraws from the program after classes begin, no portion of tuition will be refunded.

 You will live in one of our secure modern residence houses and participate in organized weekend activities with other members of pre-college programs.
 There are study rooms, kitchenettes, laundry facilities, floor lounges, and a computer lab available for use.
 Program Assistants (PAs) living in the halls provide advice and information, in addition to leading weekend activities and ensuring the rules and regulations of the program are maintained.
 A meal plan will allow you to enjoy a variety of food choices available across the campus.

-2. A 500-word essay expressing your interest in the program.
+2. 500-word essay expressing your interest in the program.

-3. A letter of recommendation on official letterhead from an academic teacher, art teacher, principal, high school counselor, or artist/architect who knows you well.
+4. One letter of recommendation from an academic teacher, art teacher, principal, high school counselor, or artist/architect who knows you well.